Slow Down: Keeping Children Safe in School Zones

 Ultimately, much of school traffic safety comes down to awareness.
 “As the parent of two teenagers I can assure you people are not looking where they should.
 They are walking with their heads in their phones or they are driving in a hurry,” says La Vigne.

 Teachers are perhaps best situated to move the needle.
-They can be effective safety advocates, drawings kids’ attention to parking-lot hazards and making safe travel a high-visibility topic.
+They can be effective safety advocates, drawing kids’ attention to parking-lot hazards and making safe travel a high-visibility topic.

 These are basic messages, perhaps, but teachers have long been at the vanguard of delivering just such fundamental wisdom so that children are able to absorb it and act on it.
 In the push for greater traffic safety, that role remains undiminished.